Ciamuthama/Quote-Machine/README.md

-# Random Quote Generator CLI 🎉
+# Random Quote Generator 🎉

-A simple command-line application that spreads inspiration, motivation, and fun!
+A simple application that spreads inspiration, motivation, and fun!
 This delightful application allows users to fetch random quotes from a predefined collection or an external API. 💬🔮

 ## Features ✨